martinandersson/box-ubuntu-budgie-17-x64/README.md

 ## Theming and customization

-The setup script we executed (one of two parts/scripts we will execute) removed the dock app "Plank".
+The setup script we executed (one of two parts/scripts in total) removed the dock app "Plank".
 This dock is still visible because we haven't restarted the machine after running the script.
 Either, 1) restart or 2) manually quit the dock (Ctrl + right mouse button to bring up the menu).
 I chose number 2.

 If we did restart, and then opened the Chromium web browser, it would also